rur/treetop/README.markdown

 ### Why was this created?

-As an approach to software development, conventional multi-page web applications are secure, well supported, maintainable and loosely coupled.
+Multi-page web applications are secure, well supported and promote loose coupling.
 They are a great solution for systems with a broad range of content or that encapsulate other complex systems.
-The main drawback versus native or single-page apps is usability.
-Modern applications must deliver an efficient user experience; linking documents doesn't always cut it.
+The main drawback versus native or single-page apps is interactivity.
+Modern software must deliver a modern user experience; linking documents together doesn't always cut it.

-Treetop is a prototype which aims to close the gap by extending the navigation model for multi-page apps with HTML partials and fragments.
-In addition to generating a full HTML page, a Treetop enabled endpoint can render HTML update fragments in response to HTTP requests.
+Treetop is a prototype which aims to close the gap by extending conventional multi-page endpoints with 'partials' and 'fragments'.
+Treetop endpoints are capable of rendering a valid HTML document, or snippets for modifying a loaded page, depending upon which is requested.

-The main focus of this implementation is to find an uncomplicated mechanism to achieve this while staying as close as possible to the standard HTTP + HTML application model.
+The main focus of this implementation is to find an uncomplicated mechanism to achieve this, while staying as close as possible to the standard model of HTML over HTTP.

 #### No client configuration necessary

-A lightweight JS library is the only thing required in the browser to facilitate in-page navigation.
-JavaScript component hooks are supported.
+A JavaScript library is provided to help negotiate Treetop requests in the browser.
+While some component hooks are supported, this library does not require any specific configuration.

 For more information see [Treetop Client Library](https://github.com/rur/treetop-client).

 ## How a Treetop Request Works